Ivermectin during the COVID-19 pandemic

-Ivermectin is an antiparasitic drug that is well-established for use in animals and people.
-The WHO, Infectious Diseases Society of America, and European Medicines Agency advise against using the drug in an attempt to treat or prevent COVID-19.
+Ivermectin is an antiparasitic drug that is well established for use in animals and people.
+The World Health Organization (WHO), the European Medicines Agency (EMA), the United States Food and Drug Administration (FDA), and the Infectious Diseases Society of America (IDSA) all do not advise using ivermectin in an attempt to treat or prevent COVID-19.

 Early in the COVID-19 pandemic, laboratory research suggested ivermectin might have a role in preventing or treating COVID-19.
 Online misinformation campaigns and advocacy boosted the drug's profile among the public.
 While scientists and physicians largely remained skeptical, some nations adopted ivermectin as part of their pandemic-control efforts.
 Some people, desperate to use ivermectin without a prescription, took veterinary preparations, which led to shortages of supplies of ivermectin for animal treatment.
-The FDA responded to this situation by saying "You are not a horse" in a Tweet to draw attention to the issue.
+The FDA responded to this situation by saying "You are not a horse.
+You are not a cow.
+Seriously, y'all.
+Stop it", in a tweet to draw attention to the issue, for which they were later sued by three ivermectin-prescribing doctors.

 Subsequent research failed to confirm the utility of ivermectin for COVID-19, and in 2021 it emerged that many of the studies demonstrating benefit were faulty, misleading, or fraudulent.
 Nevertheless, misinformation about ivermectin continued to be propagated on social media and the drug remained a cause célèbre for anti-vaccinationists and conspiracy theorists.
+This spread to conspiracy theorists further asserting that ivermectin could treat all diseases.

-Research and clinical guidelines
+Research

 Some in vitro drug screening studies early in the pandemic showed that ivermectin has antiviral effects against several distinct positive-sense single-strand RNA viruses, including SARS-CoV-2.
 Subsequent studies found that ivermectin could inhibit replication of SARS-CoV-2 in monkey kidney cell culture with an IC50 of 2.2–2.8 μM.

 However, doses much higher than the maximum approved or safely achievable for use in humans would be required for an antiviral effect while treating COVID-19.
 Aside from practical difficulties, such high doses are not covered by current human-use approvals of the drug and may be toxic, as the antiviral mechanism of action is believed to be via the suppression of a host cellular process, specifically the inhibition of nuclear transport by importin α/β1.
 Several other drugs which inhibit importin α/β1 at therapeutic doses have failed clinical trials due to systemic toxicity and a narrow therapeutic window.

-There is some evidence to support the hypothesis that ivermectin affects mortality from COVID-19 in regions with a high prevalence of strongyloidiasis.
-The hypothesis is that ivermectin, by killing the Strongyloides stercoralis parasite, removes the possibility of subsequent strongyloides hyperinfection syndrome which is triggered by steroids, as commonly given in severe cases of COVID-19.

 To resolve uncertainties from previous small or poor-quality studies, as of June 2021, large scale trials were underway in the United States and the United Kingdom.

-A large randomised controlled trial ACTIV-6, published in October 2022, found no significant difference between patients treated with ivermectin and placebo, and was described by Yale medical professor Perry Wilson as the "final nail in the coffin" for ivermectin as a treatment for covid.
+A large randomised controlled trial ACTIV-6, published in October 2022, found ivermectin was not effective as a COVID-19 treatment.